-Tools such as Acquia Lift can help you automate your data collection and real-time segmentation processes, while also delivering personalised content to those segments.
+Tools such as Acquia Personalization can help you automate your data collection and real-time segmentation processes, while also delivering personalised content to those segments.

 As you start delivering a customised digital experience, it's also important to remember that this is not a one-time task - it is a continuous process of improvement.
 You should test different aspects of your content - from headlines to imagery, from call-to-actions to suggested articles.
 You need to continually improve and optimise your customer's experience, so you can deliver an experience that truly resonates with them, and ultimately increase conversions.